tokensoft/suku_token/README.md

 On deployment, all tokens will be transferred to the account that deployed the token.

-There will be **NO** functionality for minting/burning tokens after the initial creation.

 ## Users
 There will be a few different actors in the eco-system.